javereec/personal-website/content/posts/credentials-the-container-for-personal-data.md

 }
 ```

 JWTs do not natively support the Issuer-Holder-Verifier model because a plain JWT, as shown above, isn't "bound" to a specific holder.
-Extensions such as Demonstrating Proof of Possession (DPoP) can be used to address this, but other credential formats have well-defined semantics for holder binding.
+Extensions such as [RFC 9499](https://www.rfc-editor.org/rfc/rfc9449.html) Demonstrating Proof of Possession (DPoP) can be used to address this, but other credential formats have well-defined semantics for holder binding.
 In practice, plain JWTs are commonly used in two party models such as Issuer-Verifier and Holder-Verifier models, but not in three party models such as the Issuer-Holder-Verifier model.

-### SD-JWT
+### SD-JWT VC

 JWT credentials lack a mechanism that allows a holder to selectively disclose claims from a signed JWT.
-To address this, the IETF has drafted Selective Disclosure for JWTs, also known as SD-JWT.
-This credential format uses hashes instead of claims in the JWT payload (for claims requiring selective disclosure) and places the disclosures in a new element.
+To address this, the IETF has drafted [Selective Disclosure for JWTs](https://datatracker.ietf.org/doc/draft-ietf-oauth-selective-disclosure-jwt/), also known as SD-JWT, and [SD-JWT-based Verifiable Credentials](https://datatracker.ietf.org/doc/draft-ietf-oauth-sd-jwt-vc/), known as SD-JWT VC.
+SD-JWT is more general purpose, while SD-JWT VC specifically specifies how to use this format for credentials.
+One of the biggest differences with JWTs is that this format uses hashes instead of claims in the payload (but only for claims requiring selective disclosure) and places the disclosures in a new element.

 The new structure for a signature-secured SD-JWT is: